Dogs Can Be A Lifeline For Guardians Experiencing Homelessness

 A mutual rescue narrative was common, where respondents saw themselves as rescuing their dogs but also saw themselves as rescues by their dogs.
 Indeed, several participants expressed doubts that they would still be alive without their dogs.
 Fourteen subjects acquired their dogs either from welfare organizations or aversive situations.
 And like all of us, the prospect of losing their companion was exceedingly difficult.
 Some respondents suggested that with that loss would come the loss of any incentive for self-care.
 One stated, “If I lost my dog, I’d probably follow her.”

-The narratives described in this study clearly illustrate the HCAB among homeless dog guardians.
+The narratives described in this study clearly illustrate the HCAB among dog guardians experiencing homelessness.
 These results highlight the need for service providers to find ways to accept companion animals.
 The dogs in this study provided numerous benefits to their guardians.
 They motivated improved self-care and reduced substance abuse and provided physical security.
 Their presence also seemed to improve psychological health and lead to increased social interactions.
 Given the primacy of these bonds in this vulnerable population, it’s important to find ways to preserve the relationships.
-Animal advocates can impact this issue in several ways: they can work to expand the number of housing arrangements that will accept animal companions; locations where homeless persons could drop off their animals while they seek food, medical care or other services would be beneficial; and finally, they can campaign to improve the social acceptance of the homeless as animal guardians.
+Animal advocates can impact this issue in several ways: they can work to expand the number of housing arrangements that will accept animal companions; locations where people experiencing homelessness could drop off their animals while they seek food, medical care or other services would be beneficial; and finally, they can campaign to improve the social acceptance of people experiencing homelessness as animal guardians.